Are Tachyon particles real?

 Let's decipher the cosmic code laid out by Einstein in 1905, where he proposed two fundamental principles: nothing with mass can outpace the speed of light (c), and the laws of physics hold steady in all non-inertial reference frames.

 This theory unfolds into a cosmic revelation, intertwining space and time into a singular entity known as spacetime.
 Essentially, a particle's trajectory through the cosmic speed lanes is intrinsically linked to its odyssey through time.
+Now, the term "tachyon" steps onto the scientific stage, making its debut in 1967 through the pen of Columbia University physicist Gerald Feinberg.

 In his groundbreaking paper titled "Possibility of faster-than-light particles," Feinberg introduces the notion of tachyonic particles emerging from a quantum field donning the cloak of "imaginary mass."